-This morning we will still have some time to enjoy the beautiful surroundings and take pictures.
+Before departing, we will have a leisurely morning to take in the tranquility of the surroundings.
 After saying goodbye to the team at the lodge, we return to Atjoni by dugout canoe and travel back to Paramaribo by vehicle.

 ACCOMMODATION: Eco Resort Inn (or similar)